Contact Graduate School Admissions at [email protected] or 260-399-8000.

 Prior to admission, it is highly recommended that candidates:

 The PA Program currently offers dual accept status (BS/MS) to highly qualified applicants.
 Applicants must be undergraduate students currently enrolled as biology majors at the University of Saint Francis.
-Only five seats per cohort are reserved for this track, and admission is based on a first-come, first-served basis.
+Five seats per cohort are reserved for this track, and admission is based on a first-come, first-served basis.
 Students who are to begin their freshmen year of studies at the University of Saint Francis beginning in the Fall of 2021 are the last cohort that may apply for dual accept status.
-After this time, the dual accept pathway into the PA Program will be expired.
+After this time, the current dual accept track into the PA Program will be expired.

 Any individual may be denied admission to the PA Program and any student may be dismissed or excluded from the program if it is determined by the responsible administrator that the individual or student does not possess the likely capabilities required of a practicing health care professional or practitioner in the field of that student’s training.
 This may be based upon the individual’s knowledge, conduct, character, or mental or physical fitness.